pedrohenrique-ql/vscode-regex-match/README.md

 - Highlight capturing groups in the test string.
 - Use diagnostics to show errors in the regex match window.
-- Prevents the extension's actions from being performed while modifying files that are not part of the extension.
+- Prevents the extension from acting on non-extension files.

 ### 0.1.0